tripleee/SmokeDetector-wiki/Autoflagging.md

 # State of the Project

-> Caution: At this point in time, this page is an ad-hoc summary of work in progress.
-Autoflagging is preliminarily enabled right now, only casting a single spam flag per eligible post, to be expanded in the future (Stack Exchange permitting).

 We are looking into automating flags from Smokey.
 Basically, it will look as if though Smokey clicks "flag" → "spam" as soon as Smoke Detector reports a post (though not all reported posts are eligible; see the Spam weight section for details.).

 We are working out the specifics of the system right now, so the details are still in flux.